Rapid cooling of the Cassiopeia A neutron star due to superfluid quantum criticality: Introduction

-A variety of non-standard scenarios \cite{Page09, Page11, Shternin11, Blaschke12, Sedrakian13, Noda13, Yang11, Bonanno14, Negreiros13, Taranto16, Leinson14, Hamaguchi18, Leinson22} have been proposed to account for the exceptional rapid cooling of Cas A NS.
-Among such scenarios, the minimal cooling paradigm \cite{Page11, Shternin11} is more promising than others as it offers the only natural explanation of the late-time cooling.
-A key assumption of this paradigm is the recent onset of spin-triplet $^3P_2$-wave neutron superfluidity in the core \cite{Page11, Shternin11}.
-At temperatures slightly below the transition temperature $T_{\mathrm{cn}}(\rho)$, which depends on the density $\rho$, the pairing gap is quite small and thermal fluctuations can readily destroy Cooper pairs.
+A variety of non-standard scenarios \citep{Page09, Page11, Shternin11, Blaschke12, Sedrakian13, Noda13, Yang11, Bonanno14, Negreiros13, Taranto16, Leinson14, Hamaguchi18, Leinson22, Potekhin26} have been proposed to account for the exceptional rapid cooling of the Cas A NS.
+Among such scenarios, the minimal cooling paradigm \citep{Page11, Shternin11} is more promising than others as it offers the most natural explanation of the late-time cooling.
+A key assumption of this paradigm is the recent onset of spin-triplet $^3P_2$-wave neutron superfluidity in the NS core \citep{Page11, Shternin11}.
+At temperatures slightly below the critical temperature $T_{\mathrm{cn}}(\rho)$, which depends on the density $\rho$, the pairing gap is quite small and thermal fluctuations can readily destroy Cooper pairs.
 Meanwhile, the unpaired neutrons are recombined by the attractive nuclear force into pairs.
-The constant pair breaking and formation (PBF) \cite{Page11}, also known as Cooper-pair formation \cite{Shternin11}, enhances the neutrino emission \cite{Flowers76, Voskresensky87, Yakovlev99b}.
+The constant pair breaking and formation (PBF) \citep{Page11}, also known as Cooper-pair formation \citep{Shternin11}, enhances the neutrino emission \citep{Flowers76, Voskresensky87, Yakovlev99b}.
 This provides a possible source for the extra energy loss needed to yield the rapid cooling.
-Moreover, $^{1}S_{0}$-wave proton superconductivity is also supposed \cite{Page11, Shternin11} to occur in the core.
+Moreover, ${}^1S_{0}$-wave proton superconductivity is supposed in the NS core \citep{Page11,Shternin11} for early and strong suppression of MU processes, such that it cools to the temperature observed at its current age.

-However, the minimal cooling paradigm encounters a severe challenge \cite{Leinson10, Shternin21, Shternin23}.
-The neutrino emissivity of the PBF process is formally given by $q Q_{\nu}^{\mathrm{PBF}}$, where $q$ is a constant factor.
-To produce the rapid cooling of Cas A NS, the factor $q$ should be large enough.
-In Ref.~\cite{Page09}, it is assumed that $q=0.76$.
-Shternin \emph{et al.} \cite{Shternin23} showed that the observed rapid cooling can be explained only when $q=(0.4-2.6)$.
-Nevertheless, Leinson \cite{Leinson10} found that $q$ could be as small as $q=0.19$, which casts doubt on the validity of minimal cooling paradigm.
-While such a small $q$ may be changed by the in-medium effects and relativistic corrections \cite{Shternin21}, there is currently no known physical mechanism that is capable of yielding the desired large $q$-factor.
-It thus appears \cite{Shternin23} that either the minimal cooling paradigm is incorrect, or it is incomplete due to the ignorance of certain crucial physical ingredients.